Item 1: Revisiting Book 3

 My very earliest solution to the problem of getting rid of Voldemort without directly killing him would have been to hit him with an Obliviate and then steer him through the Veil under his own power.
 If this was the way it went, once the Dementor takes off the scar, Snape (and Pettigrew?) could Obliviate Voldemort and hustle him through the Veil.
 It ought to work, too.
 But even I had to admit that it was a bit thin on the *bang* factor.

-And none of this offered much opportunity for the spirit quest I had originally been convinced was on the menu, but by the end of HBP Rowling had removed or ignored a lot of the reason I’d been expecting it in the first place.
+And none of this offered much opportunity for the spirit quest I had originally been convinced was on the menu, but by the end of HBP Rowling had removed or ignored a lot of the reason I’d been expecting a spirit quest in the first place.

 Item 5: Final Confrontation